2nd August 2018

 A beautiful tiled finish will always be the perfect choice for any wet room – both walls and floor.
 The best tiles for a wet room depend on the style of wetroom you envisage, but you also need to keep in mind the suitability of the tiles for the job.
 For example, the tile selection must be compatible with the drainage style selected.

-Additionally in areas prone to wetness, safety is paramount.
+Additionally, in areas prone to wetness, safety is paramount.
 Non-slip tiles are specifically designed for wet environments and feature textured surfaces to reduce slipperiness.
 These tiles provide peace of mind in shower areas and other high-moisture zones.

 To ensure you make an informed choice, let’s explore various types of wet room tiles and factors to consider when deciding which is the best fit for your needs.

 • Ceramic Tiles for Wet Room Walls: Ceramic tiles are a popular choice for wet room walls due to their durability, water resistance, and range of colours, patterns, and sizes.
-However, they may not be the best choice for wet room floors because of their lack of slip resistance If you opt for ceramic tiles on the floor, consider choosing those with a textured or anti slip surface for enhanced safety.
+However, they may not be the best choice for wet room floors because of their lack of slip resistance.
+If you opt for ceramic tiles on the floor, consider choosing those with a textured or anti-slip surface for enhanced safety.

 *We don’t recommend gloss ceramic tiles for wet room floors as they are a slipping hazard*